 -

 Part 1: Choosing a platform for your OER October 29, 2020 @ 1:00 - 2:00 pm Part 2 Part 3 Missed a webinar?
-Check the NED Resource Site for any...
+Check the NED Resource Site for any available recordings or resources.
+Description Open Education Resources appear in many different formats and on many different platforms such as Pressbooks, Canvas, PDF, SoftChalk, and D2L.
+What are the...
 Continue Reading →

 Free